Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️ Make mean std of images in cache
 - ✔️ Comparing wwith sql request on qgis -> to further explore

+# 12-07-2021
+- ✔️🐛 Correction class index
+- Create an other cache with only background (other class)

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve ; 🛑 pause ; 🛰️ release